szumbrunn/onos/README.md

 performance, scale-out.

 This repository contains a fork of ONOS enriched with the software modules needed to interact with SDN-WISE networks.

-A guided walktrought to create an heterogeneous networks using SDN-WISE and ONOS can be found [here](http://sdn-wise.dieei.unict.it/docs/guides/GetStartedONOS.html).
+* To emulate an heterogeneous networks using SDN-WISE, ONOS, and Mininet please check this [tutorial](http://sdn-wise.dieei.unict.it/docs/guides/
+GetStartedONOS.html).
+* To try SDN-WISE on real devices download sdn-wise-contiki from [here](https://github.com/sdnwiselab/sdn-wise-contiki) and compile the project inside the `sdn-wise` folder by executing the `RUNME.sh` script